 - Vinegar: If you don’t have rice vinegar, you can substitute apple cider or red wine vinegar.

-How to make Filipino Pork Adobo with Pineapple
+How to make this Pork Filipino Recipe

 A simple recipe with simple ingredients, this recipe does take some time to make, so let’s get started.